Santa Monica Airport: Landing fees

 On August 1, 2005, the Santa Monica City Council implemented a landing fee program (Resolution No. 9855) for all aircraft based on a uniform rate of $2.07 per 1000 pounds of maximum certificated gross landing weight.
 Since the Santa Monica Airport receives no federal, state or local funding to operate, the landing fees fill the gap between other airport revenue and the cost of operations.
 On April 13, 2013, the rates were increased to $5.48 per 1,000 pounds of maximum certificated gross landing weight.

 Airport Park

 Airport Park opened as an 8.3 acre public park on recaptured aviation lands at the southeast corner of the airport.
 The park features a synthetic turf soccer field, open green space and off-leash dog area.

 Barker Hangar

+Santa Monica Airport includes Barker Hangar, a former aircraft hangar that was converted to a 35,000 sqft entertainment venue.
+The hangar was originally built in 1954 by Bill Lear, inventor and founder of the jet manufacturer Learjet.
+He intended to use the hangar to build a private fleet of jets, but was denied permission by the city.
+Lear thus sold the building to Pacific Airmotive, who then rented the space to private jet owners.
+After Pacific Airmotive went out of business in 1969, the hangar was sold to former Pacific Airmotive engineer James Barker, who then used the building for aviation-contract engineering.
+After he died of leukemia in 1986, his daughter Judi converted the hangar to the present-day events venue.

-The airport also includes Barker Hangar, a 35,000 foot entertainment venue.
-The hangar hosts a variety of events, including boxing matches, art presentations, movies, concerts, wine and food festivals, and trade shows.
+The hangar has hosted a variety of events, including boxing matches, art presentations, movies, concerts, wine and food festivals, and trade shows.
+The 2005 album INXS: Live at Barker Hangar is a live recording of a 1993 concert held at the hangar by Australian rock band INXS.
+Award shows hosted at the Barker Hangar include the MTV Movie & TV Awards, the NBA Awards, and the People's Choice Awards.
+It was also used as a small-scale supermarket set for the 2020 version of Supermarket Sweep.